- What is a Video Toll transaction?

 - Contacting the E‑ZPass Customer Service Center at 1-888-321-6824; or

 - Visiting an MDTA Stop-In Center.

 - If you do not pay the full Video Toll payment by the NOTD Payment Due Date, then a Toll Violation will result and a Citation will be issued for each unpaid Video Toll transaction.
 Each Citation assesses a $50 civil penalty.
 You may pay the Video Toll amount and the civil penalty or you may contest the Toll Violation to District Court.

 - How do I contest the Toll Violation to District Court?

 - Your request to contest the Toll Violation to District Court must be submitted to the MDTA by the Citation Payment Due Date.
-The request to contest liability of the Toll Violation can be submitted by visiting our website ezpassmd.com, by writing to P.O.
+The request to contest liability of the Toll Violation can be submitted by accessing your Citation information using the Pay Video Tolls link on the homepage of ezpassmd.com, by completing the remittance coupon from the Citation and submitting it to P.O.
 Box 17600, Baltimore, MD 21297 or by visiting an E‑ZPass Maryland Stop-In Center.

 - What happens if I fail to pay the Citation or appear in court?

 - Failure to pay the Video Toll and civil penalty or to appear in court is an admission of liability of the Toll Violation and a waiver of available defenses.
 Your vehicle registration may be flagged for non-renewal or suspension depending on the amount due for the outstanding Toll Violations and the state in which your vehicle is registered.
 Additionally, the amount due may be referred to the CCU for collection.